 She is currently a Fellow with Project Row Houses and the University of Houston College of the Arts Center for Art and Social Engagement Fellow.
 Her work has been featured by the Contemporary Arts Museum Houston, Project Row Houses, Diverseworks, Alabama Song, Labotanica, and many places outside of arts institutions.
 She has organized and hosted many public conversations including the Art of Equity panel for the Rothko Chapel’s Confronting Inequality Symposium, and dialogues between artists and experts in a range of other disciplines for the Cynthia Woods Mitchell Center for the Arts.
 Her visual work and writing have been featured in Gulf Coast, Temporary Art Review, and Cite Magazine.
 She earned her BFA in Fine Arts and Culture and Politics from Maryland Institute College of Art and has engaged in a self-constructed MFA program by auditing courses at local universities. http://www.carriemarieschneider.com/

 Kevin MacDonnell is a PhD student in the Department of English at Rice University.
-His research interests include ecocriticism, history of science, materialisms, narrative theory, theory of the novel, and formalism.
-His research has been focused primarily on 17th and 18th century English literature, and in particular, the ways in which mechanistic philosophy and materialism shaped the production of early theories of energy and the environment, as well as the emergence and proliferation of new forms; literary, industrial, and otherwise.
-He recently co-authored a piece on “Ecology in Literature” with Steve Mentz for OUP’s Oxford Bibliographies Online, which can be found at: http://www.oxfordbibliographies.com/view/document/obo-9780199830060/obo-9780199830060-0148.xml
+His research interests include the history of science, ecocriticism, science & technology studies, and narrative theory.
+His research has been focused primarily on 17th and 18th century English literature, and in particular, the ways in which literature and art influenced the development of theories of energy as well as the production of industrial technologies.

 Magnús Örn Sigurðsson is a PhD student in the Department of Anthropology.
 Broadly, he is interested in practices and discourses of climate change mitigation.
 More specifically, how nation states produce themselves as ethical subjects in terms of action on climate change, and how their responsibility of reducing emissions is distributed within society.
 Magnús focuses on Iceland as a nation state that produces renewable energy in abundance.